-You first got the title Principal Engineer at Auth0.
-Were you hired as a Principal Engineer?
+You first got the title Principal engineer at Auth0.
+Were you hired as a Principal engineer?
 If not, what was the process of getting promoted to Principal?

 My story here is a particular one.
 I started at Auth0 in May 2014 as the fifth engineer, ~tenth employee.
 There were no titles, no ladder, nothing like that.
 Around 2015, I started mentoring and doing 1:1s with a couple of new hires.
 Towards the end of 2015, I was working on my initiatives, and also leading others, helping with hiring, etc. Late 2015 Matias Woloski, Auth0's CTO and co-founder, was looking for someone to lead Engineering teams and he asked me if I would be a Director of Engineering.

 I've been privileged enough to be able to approach my career in a way that maximizes learning and opportunities for hard problem-solving.
 That's the main principle that helps me make decisions.
-When he offered me, a 25 year old living in Argentina, the opportunity to lead the Engineering organization for a "Silicon Valley", remote-first company that was growing exponentially I naturally said "yes".
-I had never thought "I want to manage", it just happened because I wanted to learn and solve hard problems.
+When he offered me, a 25 year old living in Argentina, the opportunity to lead the Engineering organization for a "Silicon Valley," remote-first company that was growing exponentially I naturally said "yes."
+I had never thought "I want to manage," it just happened because I wanted to learn and solve hard problems.

 Things worked out great.
 I learned a lot about building teams, organizations, leading people, etc. Because I was one of the first engineers, had built a lot of the systems and I enjoyed technical conversations I also did a lot of technical leadership in that role, both with Product and Platform/Infrastructure teams.
 Towards early 2019 as a Director of Platform, I started thinking that I was not learning as fast as before and that I wanted a broader scope than just working on our platform.
-After many conversations with Christian McCarrick, Auth0's VP of Engineering at the time, I realized that the challenge I wanted to take up next would be being one of Auth0's (a 🦄 by now) technical leaders.
+After many conversations with Christian McCarrick, Auth0's VP of Engineering at the time, I realized that the challenge I wanted to take up next would be being one of Auth0's technical leaders.
 I transitioned to Principal Engineer in August 2019.

 What two or three factors were most important in you reaching Principal?
 How have the companies you joined, your location, or your education impacted your path?

-A quote I love from Seneca is "Luck is what happens when preparation meets opportunity.".
+A quote I love from Seneca is "Luck is what happens when preparation meets opportunity."
 Getting to Principal required getting some things right, but also a lot of luck.
 I want to call out some of the key factors that got me to Principal and also show how luck played a part in them.

-In Argentina it's common to start working while you are in University.
+First job: In Argentina it's common to start working while you are in University.
 When I finished high school I found a job at a fantastic company called Southworks.
 The two key things about that place were that:

 - the company worked on projects with cutting edge technologies, which gave me lots of opportunities to hone my learning skills